Ayurveda

 Ayurveda (Ayur-Veda or literally -Veda- life science -Ayus), is the traditional Indian medicine, the natural system the oldest known health and experienced to date.
 Its origin dates back to the Vedic civilization of ancient India.
 It is still widely used in India and more and more known and appreciated worldwide.

-The goal of Ayurveda is to promote health, prevent disease and treat imbalances by natural means.
+The goal of Ayurveda is to promote the health in all the aspects and treat imbalances by natural means.

 The concept of balance is the heart of Ayurvedic logic: balance the physical, mental, emotional balance of the individual within his environment.